 YouTubers Mark Rober and MrBeast launched #TeamTrees two years ago to raise money the help the Arbor Day Foundation plant 20 million trees around the world.
 The power of creator influence was clear with the two helping to raise more than $20 million, and attracting donations from public figures such as Elon Musk and platform CEO’s of the likes of Shopify, Twitter and YouTube – to name a few.

 Now the two creators are joining forces again for #TeamSeas to raise $30 million to clear 30 million pounds of rubbish from oceans, rivers and beaches.
 This was announced by MrBeast on his YouTube channel and backed by YouTube Originals.
-The money raised will be for environmental organisations to action the cleanups.
+The money raised will be for environmental organizations to action the cleanups.

 Patreon’s Creator Coins